PaulZC/XLR8_VGA_HDMI_XB/README.md

 This Xcelerator Block will run on the [Alorium Technology Snō](https://www.mouser.co.uk/ProductDetail/Alorium/SnoR20M16V3/?qs=sGAEpiMZZMve4%2FbfQkoj%252bCt7XfrcUv5s%2FrtyQWYQt6w=)
 FPGA board and will produce a configurable VGA text display over HDMI at 640x480 pixels (60Hz).
 Two dual-port RAM blocks act as video memory for the character codes and attributes.

 The dual-port video memory was added by Paul.
-The read- and write-enable methodology works, but isn't elegant and needs refining...
+The RAM addressing methodology works, but isn't elegant and needs refining...

 The Verilog for the HDMI video, audio and VGA text generator is a remix of the HDL Utils written by Sameer Puri:
 - https://github.com/hdl-util